 This course is designed to provide a detailed explanation of the federal tax structure.
 Students will learn the basic body of laws governing taxation and how to use appropriate tax forms.
-Prerequisite: Placement into College Level Courses

 BS 152 Introduction to Entrepreneurship (3 Credits)

 This course is an introduction to basic venture-development concepts including terminology, consumer research techniques, planning, project development, goal setting and a hands-on application of learned principles.